-Bruce Bui (Costume Designer) is very excited to be a part of Tennessee Shakespeare’s sixth season.
-He designed TSC’s A Midsummer Night’s Dream, Julius Caesar, Othello, Romeo and Juliet, The Complete Works of William Shakespeare (abridged), It’s a Wonderful Life: a LiveRadio Play, Rebel Shakespeare and His Women, Shakespeare’s Greatest Hits, and Hamlet.
-Originally from Southern California, Bruce now lives in Memphis and is going into his twelfth season as the Wardrobe Director and Resident Costume Designer for Ballet Memphis.
-His works can be seen regularly on the Orpheum stage and numerous other venues around the Mid-South, and have been praised as “dazzling” by Critical Dance Magazine, and a “Master of Chiffon” by The Commercial Appeal.
+Bruce Bui (Costume Designer for Richard III) TSC: The Taming of the Shrew, Unto the Breach, Shakes Rattle & Roll, Hamlet, A Midsummer Night’s Dream, Julius Caesar, Othello, Romeo and Juliet, The Complete Works of William Shakespeare (abridged), It’s a Wonderful Life: a LiveRadio Play, Rebel Shakespeare and His Women, and Shakespeare’s Greatest Hits.
+Originally from Southern California, Bruce now lives in Memphis and is in his twelfth season as the Wardrobe Director and Resident Costume Designer for Ballet Memphis.
+His works can be seen regularly on the Orpheum stage and numerous other venues around the Mid-South.
 He has also worked with The Western Stage (Always, Patsy Cline), Cabrillo Musical Theatre (Funny Girl), Santa Susanna Repertory Theatre (Shiloh, War of the World), and Kingsmen Shakespeare Company (As You Like It), among others.

 Neil Freeman (Text Consultant) is a teacher, director, text coach, and actor.
 He is the man behind the acclaimed First Folio editions published by Applause and utilized across the globe.
 Currently Associate Professor Emeritus (of Theatre) at the University of British Columbia in Canada, he is also a Master Teacher with Shakespeare & Company in Lenox, and Text Consultant to several other U.S. and Canadian theatres.
 His range of teaching, coaching, and directing ranges from the fifteen-year-olds in youth companies to high school teachers, through university level students (undergraduate and graduate in both liberal arts and the top-ranked professional training schools) to professional theatre companies and individual actors.

-Dan McCleary (Founder and Producing Artistic Director; Actor/Director of Unto the Breach and The Taming of the Shrew) is a native Memphian and a graduate of Germantown High School and its Poplar Pike Playhouse.
-Dan directed and acted in TSC’s inaugural production of As You Like It (Jaques) and The Glass Menagerie; and he directed TSC’s acclaimed Hamlet,The Complete Works of William Shakespeare (abridged), The Tempest, Macbeth, A Midsummer Night’s Dream, all-female Julius Caesar, Othello, and Themes from a Midsummer Night.
+Dan McCleary (title role in Richard III; director of Twelfth Night) is a native Memphian and a graduate of Germantown High School and its Poplar Pike Playhouse.
+Dan directed and acted in TSC’s inaugural production of As You Like It (Jaques) as well as The Glass Menagerie and The Taming of the Shrew.
+He directed TSC’s Hamlet,The Tempest, Macbeth, A Midsummer Night’s Dream, all-female Julius Caesar, Othello, Complete Works of William Shakespeare (abridged), and Themes from a Midsummer Night.
 He also has directed productions of As You Like It at Orlando Shakespeare Theater, The Servant of Two Masters outdoors in downtown Atlanta and at Seattle Shakespeare Company, and All’s Well That Ends Well at Georgia Shakespeare Festival.
 At the Orlando Shakespeare Theatre, he directed the world premiere of The Stone Face and played the title roles in Antony and Cleopatra and Richard III, Brutus in Julius Caesar, Porfiry in Crime and Punishment, Petruchio in The Taming of the Shrew, and Falstaff in The Merry Wives of Windsor.
 As Associate Artistic Director at Shakespeare & Company in the Berkshires, Dan acted in and directed over 30 productions, appearing as Coriolanus, Macbeth, Herman Melville, Stephano, Don Armado, Hotspur, Master Ford, Bertram, and Antipholus/Dromio of Ephesus.
 He directed S&Co’s first production of The Servant of Two Masters, also his own adaptation of Anaïs Nin’s Henry & June, Vita & Virginia, My Own Stranger, and The Fiery Rain.
 Other Regional/New York theatre: Merrimack Rep, North Shore Music Theatre, Actors Theatre of Louisville, StageWest, Alabama Shakespeare, Arden Theatre, Studio 4-A, and Huntington Theatre.

 William Shakespeare (Playwright) was probably a lot like you, regardless of your age.
 He was also a Revolutionary.
 He was born into an Age of alarming innovation and discovery in every field of study: voyage, religion, printing, science, commerce, history, disaster, and triumph.
 Just like you.
 There was revolution all around him.
 William was born into an Age of religious ambivalence, often with accompanying violence, and he received the usual education for a boy of the Age until he is 12 years old.
 He married an older woman, perhaps because they were pregnant first.
 And there are two periods in his early adult life that we know very little about.
 When he emerges in documentation, he is a player and a writer.
 But he doesn’t write like the others around him.
 He writes, using known stories, through the rhythm of his heart.
 You can hear it in his verse lines.
 He began to write his life into his plays: when his son Hamnet and father die, there is Hamlet; after his mother dies and England’s riots create domestic war, there is Coriolanus; after he falls in love with a dark-haired woman in the city, there are the Sonnets to his Dark Lady and all of his Rosalinds in As You Like It and Romeo and Juliet and Love’s Labor’s Lost; and when his daughters come of age, there are his final plays in which the daughters redeem their fathers.
 It is said he created the human being, which is to say he developed characters on stage with psychological underpinnings and fragile grace resulting in landmark joys or the end of lives.
 Like a genuine poet, he forces no answers upon us.
 He lends us timeless questions.
 William was a Revolutionary because he dared to question his life in a public forum.
 He discovered that which is most personal is shared by us all.
 It is collectively held and needs to be articulated and felt.
 In so doing, he redefined the function of theatre.
 His Age compelled and inspired him, just as our own Age can do for us.